Health & Nutrition11 min read

 The Best Time: As a Puppy

-The ideal time to insure your dog is as a puppy, before any health conditions develop.
+The ideal time to insure your dog is as a puppy.
+Get it before any health conditions develop.
 Puppy premiums are the lowest, and nothing is pre-existing yet.
-Waiting until your dog develops a condition means that condition -- and anything related to it -- will be permanently excluded.
+(Maple, my 2-year-old Australian shepherd, has been insured since week eight because she destroys anything not rated for power chewers).
+If you wait until your dog develops a limp, that leg—and anything related to it—will be permanently excluded.

 The Risky Window: Adult Dogs

-You can still insure an adult dog, but premiums are higher and any existing health issues will be excluded.
-If your dog has been healthy, insuring them at ages 2 through 5 still provides good value.
-After age 7, premiums increase substantially.
+You can still insure an adult dog.
+Just know premiums are higher and existing health issues get excluded.
+If your dog has been healthy, insuring them at ages two through five still provides good value.
+After age seven, premiums increase substantially.

 When It May Be Too Late

-Most insurers accept dogs up to age 14, but premiums for senior dogs can exceed $150 per month with significant exclusions.
-At that point, the math often favors self-insuring.
+Most insurers accept dogs up to age 14.
+But premiums for senior dogs can exceed $150 per month, with significant exclusions.
+At that point, the math usually favors self-insuring.
+I don't carry insurance on my 9-year-old lab/pit mix, Benny.
+His hip dysplasia would be excluded anyway.

 The Self-Insurance Alternative

-If you decide insurance is not right for you, create a dedicated pet emergency fund:
+If you decide insurance isn't right for you, create a dedicated pet emergency fund:

-• Do not touch this money for anything other than veterinary expenses
+• Don't touch this money for anything other than veterinary expenses.

-The downside: if an emergency happens in the first few months before you have built up a sufficient balance, you are unprotected.
-Insurance provides coverage from day one (after the waiting period).
+The honest downside?
+If an emergency happens in the first few months before you've built up a balance, you're unprotected.
+Insurance covers you from day one (after the waiting period).

 Who Should Definitely Get Insurance

-• People who could not comfortably absorb a $3,000 to $5,000 emergency vet bill without financial strain
+• People who couldn't comfortably absorb a $3,000 to $5,000 emergency vet bill without financial strain.

-• Owners of dogs who are adventurous or accident-prone (the dog who eats everything, the one who runs into things)
+• Owners of dogs who are adventurous or accident-prone (the dog who eats everything, or the one who runs into things).

 Who Might Skip Insurance

-• Owners of senior dogs where premiums are very high and exclusions are extensive
+• Owners of senior dogs facing very high premiums and extensive exclusions.

 How to Choose the Right Plan

-2. Choose your reimbursement rate: 80% is the most popular balance between coverage and cost.
-90% is ideal if you can afford the higher premium.
+2. Choose your reimbursement rate: An 80% rate is the most popular balance between coverage and cost.
+Going with 90% is ideal if you can afford the higher premium.

 3. Check for annual limits: Unlimited plans provide the most protection.
 If you choose a capped plan, aim for at least $10,000 annually.

-4. Read the fine print on exclusions: Especially hereditary conditions, bilateral conditions (if your dog has an issue on one side, is the other side automatically excluded?), and waiting periods.
+4. Read the fine print on exclusions: Pay attention to hereditary conditions and waiting periods.
+Watch for bilateral conditions.
+(If your dog has an issue on one side, is the other side automatically excluded?)

-5. Get quotes from at least three providers for your specific dog's breed, age, and zip code.
+5. Get quotes from at least three providers.
+Run the numbers for your specific dog's breed, age, and zip code.

 Final Thoughts

-Pet insurance is not a scam, and it is not a must-have.
-It is a financial tool that makes sense for some dogs and some owners.
-If you would go into debt to save your dog's life -- and many of us would -- insurance gives you the freedom to make medical decisions based on what is best for your dog, not what is in your checking account.
+Here's the thing.
+Pet insurance isn't a scam, and it isn't strictly necessary for everyone either.
+It's a financial tool that makes sense for some dogs and some owners.
+If you'd go into debt to save your dog's life—and many of us would—insurance gives you the freedom to make medical decisions based on what's best for your dog, not what's in your checking account.
+What sealed it for me was that peace of mind.
 Start early, read the policy carefully, and choose the coverage level that lets you sleep at night.

 Enjoyed this article?